ashrs03/PyBer_Analysis/README.md

   - Offering better infrastructure and connectivity for ride-sharing services across regions
   - Look at the cluster regions to offer ride sharing services and offer cluster routes across a city with a surrounding suburban town or a suburban & rural town

-Further unnderstanding income sources for drivers across city types and providing better services such as longer routes for ride sharing, will also be beneficial and of interest to drivers who provide services in the vicinity.
+Further understanding income sources for drivers across city types and providing better services such as longer routes for ride sharing, will also be beneficial and of interest to drivers who provide services in the vicinity.